I had a task to do, but what was it? If only I could remember.

 That said, no large clinical trials have set out to examine the safety.
 Still, people have eaten mushrooms for thousands of years with no untoward issues as long as they aren’t’ allergic.

-As an antioxidant-rich food, Lion’s mane helps to provide brain cleansing and reduces risk of diseases like heart disease, diabetes, stroke, and more.
+As an antioxidant-rich food, Lion’s mane helps to provide brain cleansing and reduces the risk of diseases like heart disease, diabetes, stroke, and more.

 It also helps with synapse function, meaning we think clearer, which goes back to my original assertion: mushrooms may reduce brain fog.